VarshaKammari/Weather-App/README.md

 # Weather-App
-It is a kind of weather app, where you search for a city's weather.
+It is a kind of weather app, where you can find city's weather by searching for it.